stiles/presidential-elections/README.md

 ```

 ### 5. County results with population
-Combined county-level election results with population data for the years 2000, 2004, 2008, 2012, 2016, 2020.
-Data are mapped to the closest Census decade:
+Combined county-level election results with population data for the years 2000, 2004, 2008, 2012, 2016, 2020, 2024.
+Population is mapped to the closest decennial census; 2024 uses 2020.

 **Data:** `data/processed/presidential_county_results_with_population.json`